duneanalytics/docs/docs/app/query-editor/query-scheduler.md

 1. **Increase the execution frequency of your queries**
 2. **Guarantee that resource-intensive queries are executed reliably**
+3. **Maintain fresh data & reliable uptime for your queries and dashboards**

 #### When does Dune execute queries?